 You can "force" bulbs indoors by chilling them in your refrigerator, then bringing them out where they'll grow in the warm sunshine of your window.

 Want to learn how to force bulbs yourself?
-Fragrant hyacinths (shown at left) and crocuses are easy to force indoors.
-You'll get all the how-tos for forcing them here.
+Fragrant grape hyacinths are easy to force indoors.
 And don't forget about the sunny trumpet-shaped blooms of daffodils.
+Follow the links to get all the how-tos for forcing them.

-Of all the spring-bloomers, tulips are my favorite.
+Of all the spring-bloomers, tulips (shown below) are my favorite.
 Triumph tulips are among the best for forcing and offer a huge range of magnificent colors.

 Fragrant paperwhites are a holiday favorite.
 They also happen to be super-easy to grow -- no chilling required.